-On this page is information about other opportunities to play music, tips from our directors, photos, membership lists, and more.
+On this page — other opportunities to play music, tips from our directors, photos, and more

-The Orchestra has a Facebook page—so you can post photos and comments and share information easily with friends.
+The Orchestra has a Facebook page—so orchestra members can post photos, comments, information about other musical events in the Valley, and share information easily with friends.

 Notes — Backup Tracks–fbbts.com — website of free backup tracks, fun for practice.
 Julia Plumb’s website — If you aren’t familiar with her or her website you should really check it out https://freefiddlelessons.com/ She’s a fantastic fiddler and great music educator.
 She also plays with Baron Collins-Hill — His website http://www.mandolessons.com/ is a tremendous resource.